 This move has inspired me to be more courageous.
 I am going to try new things, face my fears, get out of my comfort zone, and be fierce!
 I’m no stranger to facing fears.
 I made a point to highlight my proud moments before, and I’d like to continue that trend–to prove I can do it!

 It’s hard to succinctly describe how profoundly anxiety affects me, and how much it’s held me back because I was afraid of the outcome or afraid I’d do something wrong or look stupid.
+Fear has basically ruled my life.

 The best medicine for mild to moderate anxiety is to face it head-on.
 While I believe in a multifaceted approach to overcoming anxiety, standing up to anxiety like it’s a bully has proven quite helpful for me.
 More than just helping my symptoms, it’s empowered me and made me feel more confident.